quanxiang-cloud/quanxiang/README.md

 # Introduction

-QuanxiangCloud is a powerful, pluggable open source low-code platform, which can help to deploy QuanxiangCloud platform quickly.
+QuanxiangCloud is a powerful, pluggable open source low-code platform, which can help to develop application and deploy to QuanxiangCloud platform very quickly.

 # Getting Started